probletyOS/HAJJBH/README.md

 # HAJJBH
-a islmaci assigment done by html , css and javascript
+a islamic assigment done by html , css and javascript